tetratecx/tsb-single-vm/README.md

 The `info` and `scenario-info` target give more information about the topology and scenario's being used (ip addresses, ssh commands, kubectl commands, useful curl commands, etc).

+> **Note:** all `makefile` targets are implemented to be idempotent, which means that you can run them once, or more, but the result should always be working.
+This means there is quite some code in the shell scripts that verifies if certain one-off actions are already done, and skips them if needed.
+Please take this into consideration when you add new scenario's.

 ## Repo structure and files

 This section is a brief description of the repo structure itself.
 What folder and files are used, and what are they doing.